kubaki18/CHIP-8-Emulator/README.md

 6. Future improvements

 ## Introduction
 In this project I created a working CHIP-8 emulator/interpreter.
-It's written in C, utilizing SDL2 library.
+It's written in C, utilising SDL2 library.

 ## Dependencies
 The only dependency for this program is SDL2.